black-parrot/black-parrot/docs/getting_started.md

     cd bp_<end>/syn
     make <ACTION>.<TOOL> [TB=] [CFG=] [PROG=] [DUMP=] [COV=] [COSIM=] [<TRACER>_P=]

-### Supported TBs
+### Testbench structure
-There are two main testbenches supported for running test programs on BlackParrot.
-These testbenches live in bp_top/test/tb/
-- bp_processor: Instantiates a full BlackParrot cache-coherent multicore, with support for 1-16 coherent cores
-- bp_softcore: Instantiates a minimal BlackParrot softcore, with instruction and data caches, with simple DRAM and I/O ports.
-The default testbench in bp_top/ is bp_softcore.
+The bp_tethered testbench in bp_top/test/tb is the primary testbench for BlackParrot.
+It can instantiate a full BlackParrot cache-coherent multicore or a minimal BlackParrot softcore, as well as the host infrastructure to bootstrap the core and manage DRAM requests.

 Additionally, each of bp_fe, bp_be and bp_me has a set of more targeted testbenches.
 These testbenches are more prone to breakage due to their tighter coupling to implementation, but they are intended to serve as a set of compliance tests for external contributors.

 NOTE: pardon our dust as we update our testbenches.
-The main testbench bp_processor testbench is well supported.
+The main testbench bp_tethered testbench is well supported.

 ### Supported CFGs
 All configurations can be found in bp\_common/src/include/bp_common_aviary_pkg.vh A configuration is selected by passing one of the enums found in bp_params_e.
 These correspond to the struct of parameters in all_cfgs_gp.
-- bp_processor supports all configurations in the bp_common_aviary_pkg
-- bp_softcore only supports e_bp_single_core_cfg at the moment.

 In the future, BlackParrot core parameters will be separated from SoC parameters.